What is a 404 error? – SEO FAQs Simply Answered

 Ever wonder what is a 404 error?

 404 Error means that the page you were looking for was not found.
-Usually, it is for two reasons:
+Usually, it is for three reasons:

 What is a 404 error?

-In more complex terms the 404 Not Found error message is a HTTP standard response code indicating that the client was able to communicate with a given server, but the server could not find what the requested resource.
+In more complex terms, the 404 Not Found error message is a HTTP standard response code indicating that the client was able to communicate with a given server, but the server could not locate the requested resource.

 2. The domain is converted to an IP.